Why accessibility matters

 Who does accessibility benefit?

-Everyone!
+Accessibility benefits everyone!
 Inclusive design is good design.
-It provides people (not just disabled people) with more options in terms of how they can navigate and interact with the world.
+It provides everyone with more options and can make life easier in navigating and interacting with the world.

 Why be accessible?